Aligned-Design/aligned_postd_1125/CONTRIBUTING.md

-# Contributing to Aligned AI
+# Contributing to POSTD

-Thank you for your interest in contributing to Aligned AI!
+Thank you for your interest in contributing to POSTD!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct